-Whether you're skiing or snowboarding, there aren't many pastimes that can so comprehensively distract you from your everyday life, and pack in some beautiful mountain sights while you're at it.
+Whether you're snowboarding or skiing, there aren't many pastimes that can so comprehensively distract you from your everyday life, and pack in some beautiful mountain sights while you're at it.
 Still, though, skiing isn't exactly the cheapest activity, so it can be a bit daunting to consider it.

-Something that could make your life a bit easier, though, is some tech - whether you're looking to learn how to ski, or perfect your downhill game, there is a range of gadgets you could take with you for support.
+Something that could make your life a bit easier, is some tech - whether you're looking to learn how to ski, or perfect your downhill game, there is a range of gadgets you could take with you for support.
 We've gathered some of the very best on this list for you.

 Our pick of the best ski tech to buy today